josiahojo/InvestAnswersPatreon/README.md

 # InvestAnswersPatreon
-Get notified when InvestAnswers Patreon Memberships are Available Currently all memberships tiers are sold out.
+Get notified when InvestAnswers (Sold Out) Patreon Memberships are Available Currently all memberships tiers are sold out.
 This python program will assist with notifying you once a membership tier is available.